softdev15/slate/source/index.html.md

           |
 | files.billOfLading.notify.notifyParty            | The raw data extracted for the Notify Party field from the bill of lading file
           |
-| files.billOfLading.notify.notifyPartyCode           | The code for the selected Notify Party  (as it appears in the Exception Manager UI, taken from your Organisation data)
+| files.billOfLading.notify.notifyPartyCode           | The code for the selected Notify Party  (as it appears in the Exception Manager UI, taken from your Organization data)
           |
 | files.billOfLading.notify.notifyPartyOrgId           |  The internal ID of the selected Notify Party
           |